BURN: An Energy Journal

 For more information on each of the specials and the Burn Series contact Marge Ostroushko, Marketing Manager: firstname.lastname@example.org or 612-418-6255.

-BURN: An Energy Journal's The Switch and Rising Seas are available to American Public Media affiliates.
-The Switch is a one-hour special intended for broadcast during the summer because of relevant content and must be carried in its entirety and broadcast before September 30, 2013.
-Rising Seas is a one-hour special available for broadcast from October 20, 2013 – November 30, 2013 due to the timeliness of its content (please see the Rising Seas episode page for details) and must be carried in its entirety and broadcast before December 1, 2013.
+BURN: An Energy Journal's The Adaptors is available to American Public Media affiliates.
+The Adaptors is a one-hour special intended for broadcast around Earth Day (April 22) 2015 because of relevant content and must be carried in its entirety and broadcast before April 30, 2015 (exemptions possible).
+The Adaptors is a one-hour special available for broadcast from April 10, 2015 – April 30, 2015 due to the timeliness of its content.
 Excerpting is permitted for promotional purposes only or by special request.
 Simulcast streaming rights are available for this series.
 See terms and conditions described in the American Public Media Service Agreement.